 This is where most writers suddenly remember they have houseplants to water or spices to alphabetize.
 No writer likes writing their bio (which is an interesting conundrum, when you think about it).
 But if you’re wondering why you keep raising your hand to be considered for assignments, but brands aren’t picking you — come out from behind that spice rack and keep reading.

-Today we’re discussing how to write a compelling bio for your profile in the ClearVoice Talent Network.
+Today we’re discussing how to write a compelling bio for your CV in the ClearVoice Talent Network.

 The components of a good writer’s bio

 Your CV Portfolio bio should:

 - Tell the reader a little bit about yourself

 - State your areas of expertise

 Let’s break those down using my bio as an example.

 Let them know up front that you’re qualified to be here.
 Get right to it; they want to know why they should hire you, so tell them.
 You are worth being considered for their writing assignment by virtue of facts A, B and C. Check out the opening of my bio: